rendered-obsolete/rendered-obsolete.github.io/_posts/2021/2021-7-5-bullhorn_tumblr.md

 let exit_status = open::that(query)?;
 ```

 The ["open" crate](https://crates.io/crates/open) makes it easy to show the Tumblr resource owner approval page in a browser.
-While the user is approving our Tumbler application, we wait for our callback to send the oauth verifier via SQS:
+While the user is approving our Tumblr application, we wait for our callback to send the oauth verifier via SQS:

 ```rust
 // Receive oauth_verifier from lambda via SQS